 Broken, missing, or otherwise damaged teeth negatively impact your life in a variety of ways.
 Lowered self-esteem and being self-conscious about your appearance may make you want to avoid social interactions.
-At work, you may find that you've been passed up for promotions because you hold back instead of standing out.
-Dental implants can help improve your teeth so you smile more and regain your confidence.
+Importantly, damaged or missing teeth can also negatively impact your oral health.

 What are dental implants?

 The implant will bond with the existing bone and provide support for an artificial tooth.
 Because an implant is permanently fused to the jawbone, it becomes a very stable, long-lasting base.

 - Implant - An artificial device that serves as a type of root for artificial teeth.